DamianKuras/DamianKuras/README.md

-# Hi, I'm Damain Kuraś 👋
+# Hi, I'm Damian Kuraś 👋

+## Welcome to My GitHub Profile.

 I'm a self-taught developer with a passion for coding and creating new things.
 I'm always looking for new challenges and learning opportunities.